Skip to content

 2. Complimentary admission to the Natural History Museum of Utah, Utah Museum of Fine Arts, and Red Butte Garden.

-3. Membership without charge in the University of Utah Faculty Club.
+3. For emeritus faculty members, membership without charge in the University of Utah Faculty Club.
 An activity fee may be charged for participation in Faculty Club activities.

-6. Enrollment in University courses without payment of tuition or fees, as governed by Policy 5-305.
+6. Enrollment in university courses without payment of tuition or mandatory fees, as governed by Policy 5-305.

 7. Campus parking privileges without charge.